-Please see FAQ page for the steps.
+Obtain a campus ID form from Kelley Patient in LSC 1147.
 You will need your campus ID to pick up your office keys, for parking and accessing library services, so please obtain it as soon as possible.

 Fitness Center

 Staff and faculty can obtain access to the wellness center (for a fee), including basketball courts, racquetball courts, swimming pool, weight room, and aerobic classes.
 You can also rent a locker.